yashsoni1110/prodesk-task-1/README.md

-# Prodesk IT - Digital Marketing Agenc
+# Prodesk IT - Digital Marketing Agency

 Welcome to the **Prodesk IT** project repository.
 This is a responsive, modern single-page website for a digital marketing agency, featuring a clean design, dark mode, and mobile responsiveness.